lv042/Weather-Wizard/docs/research.md

 https://madappgang.com/blog/backend-development-with-golang/

-For weather wizard we need the following types of libraries and technologies to build a modern backend:
+For weather wizard, we need the following types of libraries and technologies to build a modern backend:

 #### Database:

-Since we already worked with MySQL it makes sense to use another sql database.
+Since we already worked with MySQL, it makes sense to use another sql database.
 I decided to pick PostgreSQL, because it is a very popular and modern database.
 It has a lot of features that make it objectively better than MySQL (Ravoof, 2023).
 Of course, it is also open-source and free to use.
-The stackoverflow developer survey 2022 shows that PostgreSQL is the most popular database under professional developers (2022).
+The Stack Overflow developer survey 2022 shows that PostgreSQL is the most popular database under professional developers (2022).
 It is also the most popular database for backend development.